devOpifex/mcpr/README.md

 ### Claude Code Integration

-To use your MCP server with Claude Code:
+To use your MCP server with Claude Code, see the [documentation](https://docs.anthropic.com/en/docs/claude-code/tutorials#set-up-model-context-protocol-mcp)

 ```bash
 claude mcp add r-calculator -- Rscript /path/to/calculator_server.R